Tim-Riffelmacher/smart-wallet/README.md

 #### Good Documentation

 The Streamlit [documentation](https://docs.streamlit.io/) stands out for its simplicity and clarity.
 Firstly, it provides a comprehensive introduction that facilitates a clear understanding of Streamlit's main concepts.
-Secondly, the API guide is well-structured and easily understandable, allowing users to quickly locate and access the information they need.
+Secondly, the API guide is well-structured and easily understandable, allowing developers to quickly locate and access the information they need.
 Additionally, the documentation offers a convenient [cheatsheet](https://docs.streamlit.io/library/cheatsheet) that provides a overview of the most crucial API calls.

 #### Uniform Design

 As mentioned earlier, Streamlit simplifies the design process by eliminating the need to create a design system or concept, followed by the development of reusable and uniform components (e.g. buttons, input fields, etc.).
 Instead, Streamlit provides pre-styled components that are ready to use, sparing developers from the initial design groundwork.
-While all components come with default styles, the Streamlit library offers some customization options, allowing users to adjust the components to their specific use cases — whether it's changing button labels, adjusting input placeholders, or more.
+While all components come with default styles, the Streamlit library offers some customization options, allowing developers to adjust the components to their specific use cases — whether it's changing button labels, adjusting input placeholders, or more.

 In some instances, it might be beneficial to organize a composition of components in a reusable library.
 Particularly when dealing with repetitive elements like a start-to-end date input across multiple pages, reducing code duplication.
-Additionally, Streamlit's [theming](https://docs.streamlit.io/library/advanced-features/theming) capabilities allow for global adjustments, enabling users to specify primary and secondary colors, fonts, and other stylistic elements that apply to all Streamlit components.
+Additionally, Streamlit's [theming](https://docs.streamlit.io/library/advanced-features/theming) capabilities allow for global adjustments, enabling developers to specify primary and secondary colors, fonts, and other stylistic elements that apply to all Streamlit components.

 ### Disadvantages

 #### Confusing Session State

-In a general context, the rendered pages within Streamlit are inherently stateless.
+In general, the rendered pages within Streamlit are inherently stateless.
 To preserve state information, the utilization of Streamlit's provided [session state](https://docs.streamlit.io/library/api-reference/session-state) becomes imperative.
 This operates as a key-value store with an indefinite growth capacity.
 Consequently, managing state complexity requires precise documentation to prevent it from spiraling out of control, necessitating clear records of the stored information within the session state.

 #### Poor Styling Options

 The Streamlit components offer only a restricted array of styling options.
 Primarily, the available choices are confined to two colors — namely, the primary and secondary color predetermined by the global theme.
 The absence of direct interaction with the underlying CSS of these components leaves developers with no option but to implement pure HTML code for extended customization.
 A further example for Streamlit's poor styling options: Achieving the horizontal centering of a component lacks a straightforward option.
 Instead, the developer must utilize a column layout approach, placing the component within the central column and adjusting its width to match that of the column.

-In addition to that Streamlit produces very unresponsive web applications.
-Thus making one web application that fits for mobile devices and PC at the same time is hardly achievable.
+Furthermore, Streamlit tends to generate web applications that have a lack of responsiveness, making it challenging to create a single application suitable for both mobile devices and PCs at the same time.

 #### Poor Render Performance